Universal PreK 2020-2021

 Yes, the Hyde Park CSD will provide transportation.

-All two settings provide a full day program, following the Hyde Park CSD calendar.
-Both have rich, preschool curriculum that has been approved by the New York State Education Department.
-Both have class sizes that meet the needs of our youngest learners.
+The program will provide a full day program, following the Hyde Park CSD calendar and has a rich, preschool curriculum that has been approved by the New York State Education Department.
+Class size will meet the needs of our youngest learners.

-Abilities First classrooms are designed to provide inclusive settings for both students with disabilities and their non-disabled peers.
 Students receiving special education services will be placed through the Committee on Preschool Special Education process.
-Students without special needs will register through the Hyde Park CSD, using the application forms listed above.
+Students without special needs will register through the Hyde Park CSD, using the application form listed above.

 The following is a sample full day schedule: